 |

-Using this type of capacitor shorts out all the
+Using the wrong type of capacitor

-other tuning capacitors by creating a new chassis
+tuning capacitors by creating a new chassis

 connection.
 Both sides of the main and fine tuning